Tofu Mochi Isobeyaki | 豆腐餅の磯辺焼き

 Key Ingredients

-- You will need to adjust the amount of potato starch depending on the water content of your tofu.
-You need just enough potato starch to hold the mixture together, but the mixture should still be wet.
+• You will need to adjust the amount of potato starch depending on the water content of your tofu.
+You need just enough potato starch to hold the mixture together, but the mixture should still be a little wet (but not stick to your hands).

 Isobeyaki Cooking Tips